Quiver Schur algebras and q-Fock space: The quiver Schur algebra

 \subsection{The convolution algebra}

 Let ${\bmuh, \blah}\in \op{Comp}_e$ be vector compositions with associated dimension vector ${{\bd}}$, and consider the corresponding ``Steinberg variety''

-Its quotient modulo the diagonal $G_\bd$-action is denoted by $\cH({\bmuh, \blah})$.
-Note that $\Q$ is smooth and $p$ is proper, so by \cite[Theorem 8.6.7]{CG97}, we can identify the algebra of self-extensions of $L$ (although not as a graded algebra) with the Borel-Moore homology of our Steinberg variety: we have the natural identification
+Let $G_\bd$ act diagonally and abbreviate $\cH({\bmuh, \blah})=Z(\bmuh, \blah)/G_\bd$.
+Note that $\Q$ is smooth and $p$ is proper.
+So, by \cite[Theorem 8.6.7]{CG97}, we can identify the algebra of self-extensions of $L$ (although not as a graded algebra) with the equivariant Borel-Moore homology $H_*^{BM,G}$ of our Steinberg variety: we have the natural identification

 such that the Yoneda product

 agrees with the convolution product.
 This defines an associative non-unital graded algebra structure $A_{\bd}$ on

 Here the sums are over all elements in $\Compe(\bd)\times\Compe(\bd)$.
 For reasons of diagrammatic algebra, we call this product {\bf vertical composition} and we denote it like the usual multiplication $(f,g)\mapsto fg$.
 We call the algebra $A_{\bd}$ the {\bf quiver Schur algebra}.